michael21910/swift-temperature-converter/README.md

 # Temperature Converter
-An app that converts the temperature in Fahrenheit you input, and then change to Celsius.
+An app that converts the temperature in Fahrenheit your input, and then changes to Celsius.